mpv-player/mpv/DOCS/man/ipc.rst

         { "command": ["unobserve_property", 1] }
         { "error": "success" }

+``request_log_messages``
+    Enable output of mpv log messages.
+They will be received as events.
+The parameter to this command is the log-level (see ``mpv_request_log_messages`` C API function).

+    Log message output is meant for humans only (mostly for debugging).
+    Attempting to retrieve information by parsing these messages will just lead to breakages with future mpv releases.
+Instead, make a feature request, and ask for a proper event that returns the information you need.

 ``suspend``
     Suspend the mpv main loop.
 There is a long-winded explanation of this in the C API function ``mpv_suspend()``.
 In short, this prevents the player